A set of signs used to help identify melanoma. The letters stand for: A=Asymmetry, B=Border, C=Colour, D=Diameter and E=Evolving.

 The band of tissue that connects the two lobes of the thyroid.

-A condition caused by high levels of a substance called bilirubin in the blood, which can occur when the bile ducts are blocked or the liver is not working properly.
-Jaundice causes yellow, itchy skin; the whites of the eyes to turn yellow; pale faeces (poo); and dark urine.
+A condition caused by high levels of a substance called bilirubin in the blood.
+This can occur when the bile ducts are blocked or the liver is not working properly.
+Jaundice causes yellow, itchy skin; the whites of the eyes to turn yellow; pale stools (poo); and dark urine.

-Surgery performed through small cuts in the body using a viewing instrument with a light and camera instead of one large cut on the abdomen.
-Also called laparoscopic or minimally invasive surgery.
+Surgery done through small cuts in the body using a thin viewing instrument with a light and camera.
+Also known as minimally invasive surgery or laparoscopic surgery.

 A genetic disorder in males caused by having an extra X chromosome (XXY) instead of one (XY).